 In awe of famous artwork?

-Continue that fascination with Masterpiece Cards.
-These 250 art history flashcards explore some of the most famous artworks in Western art history.
+So is Masterpiece Cards.
+Our 250 art history flashcards explore some of the most famous paintings in Western art history.

-Covering Renaissance art through Pop art, these are the Greatest Hits of Art History.
-On portable art history flashcards, you can hold and examine them.
+Covering Renaissance art through Pop art (nearly 6 centuries), these are the Greatest Hits of Art History.
+On portable, durable Cards, you can closely examine the works.
 And compare them.
 And see a survey of the history of painting.